How to Stay Safe in the Heat: Recognizing and Treating Heat-Related Illnesses

 - Do not give any medications unless they are prescribed by the doctor.
 Do not give fluids by mouth, as this can cause choking or vomiting.

 Heat-related illnesses are preventable if you take some simple precautions and stay aware of the signs and symptoms.
 Remember to drink plenty of fluids, avoid excessive heat and sun exposure, and seek medical help if needed.
-Check out our range online and instore of electrolytes to help you stay safe and enjoy the summer!
+Check out our range of electrolytes and sunscreens online and in-store at Cate's Chemist to help you stay safe and enjoy the summer!
+For extra protection, consider using SolarCareB3 Defence SPF50 and Surf Life Saving Sun Crushable Hat.